 My first bag I shall call “trapped ”.
 I completely understand the content of this bag as it is luggage I have schlepped around with me daily for a long time.
 Not only do I suffer from the fear of being trapped in an unfulfilling life, my fear of being stuck extends to include being imprisoned in a world that requires me to conform to rules and regulations that I object to.
 The pedestrian day-to-day causes me to feel locked in a cage with the keys gone missing.
-My “trapped” meter can only go so high before I have to take myself to a place where I can reboot.Certainly my cancer diagnosis and heart attack in the summer of 2009 contributed massively to my desire to make each moment count.
+My “trapped” meter can only go so high before I have to take myself to a place where I can reboot.Certainly my cancer diagnosis and heart attack (thanks to pericarditis: a virus that attached my heart lining) in the summer of 2009 contributed massively to my desire to make each moment count.
 The urgency to do just to every day makes my objection to the tedious particularly taxing.

 I have carefully considered which bag to put forth next as I only have two left.
 Excess baggage charges certainly apply to this one.
 It’s the one I have dragged alongside for the longest time.
 It has been a dead weight because I refused for so long to acknowledge that I even owned it.
 It has been the elephant in my room and it took decades for me to have the courage to pick it up, open it and start to remove the unnecessary from it.
 Inside is the deepest and darkest of my pain as well as a raging fury whose intensity is a scorching fire.
 Its force requires me to treat it with the respect that one reserves for an unclear minefield in Angola.
 It has only been this past year that I have been ready to acknowledge that this bag belongs to me and needs re-packing.
 I’m an accomplished, successful, confident and well-adjusted woman with the deep scar of being abandoned, neglected and abused as a child.
 It is the shame and guilt that rides with being discarded, of not being enough, that causes the excess charges, and it’s only my willingness to finally acknowledge that it was neither my faults nor my shortcomings that caused me to be left as a child, that will make this bag eligible for a carry-on.
 I’m working on it.
 My ability to even claim this bag is evident of my readiness to reduce its size and to know that my strength today is far superior than either the pain or fury left from my childhood.
 My goal is to leave this bag empty and discarded in my attic.
 I don’t need to carry it anywhere.